jhajek/Linux-text-book-part-1/Chapter-02/chapter-02.md

 * In 2006 Microsoft and SUSE announce an interoperability agreement (Patent Lawsuit Protection)
 * Major partner for deploying [SAP](https://www.sap.com "SAP webpage")
 * Owns [RancherOS](https://rancher.com/ "RancherOS webpage")  -- an Enterprise Kubernetes Management Platform

+#### SUSE Multi-Linux

+This is an enterprise offering by SUSE to directly support RHEL opensource operating systems and stay bug-bug-compatable but run on Cloud hosted platforms.
+There is no download for this and it is acquired by a paid license and comes with enterprise support.

+### Other Linux Distros

 #### Intel Clear Linux